lu1993/3d-printing-index-portfolio/README.md

 # 3d-printing-index-portfolio

-# construct a tradable index portfolio to track the peformance of 3d printing related companies
+## objective: construct a tradable index portfolio to track the peformance of 3d printing related companies

 Structure of code file is as follows: